 During the post Vedic period, around the time some of the principal

-the rise of many heterodox schools, which were mostly atheistic
+of many heterodox schools, which were mostly atheistic or materialistic

-or materialistic or agnostic in nature and enjoyed a strong following
+or agnostic in nature and enjoyed a strong following of their own.

-of their own.
-They questioned the religious authority of the Vedas
+They questioned the religious authority of the Vedas and challenged

-and challenged the prevailing beliefs and practices of the orthodox
+the prevailing beliefs and practices of the orthodox schools of

-schools of Hinduism based on the empirical evaluation of their sensory
+Hinduism based on the empirical evaluation of their sensory perceptions

-perceptions and rejection of the traditional means of knowledge.
+and rejection of the traditional means of knowledge.
+They thrived

-They thrived in an environment of religious and intellectual
+in an environment of religious and intellectual freedom, which

-freedom, which was characteristic of Indian society since ancient
+was characteristic of Indian society since ancient times.
+The heterodox

-times.
-The heterodox schools emerged partly in response to the growing
+schools emerged partly in response to the growing weight of the

-weight of the Vedic ceremonies and weaknesses of the Vedic society
+Vedic ceremonies and weaknesses of the Vedic society which relied

-which relied heavily upon ceremonial fare and privileges based upon
+heavily upon ceremonial fare and privileges based upon hereditary

-hereditary rights.
-As S.Radhakrishnan stated, it was the time during
+rights.
+As S.Radhakrishnan stated, it was the time during which

 as the "hold of the authority" was loosening and "traditional